bitovi/academy/src/angular/18-item-total-pipe/item-total-pipe.md

 ## Provide Pipe Globally

 Unlike services, Pipes are not readily injectable into our components.
-In order to be able to use a Pipe in a component's `.ts` file, the Pipe has to be provided by a module.
+In order to be able to use a Pipe in a component’s `.ts` file, the Pipe has to be provided by a module.
 To provide the **Pipe** just created in the app module, simply add the Pipe to the `providers` array in the `app.module.ts` file.
 [Learn More](https://angular.io/guide/providers).

-By including the Pipe in a component's constructor, you gain the ability to run the Pipe using its `transform` method.
+By including the Pipe in a component’s constructor, you gain the ability to run the Pipe using its `transform` method.

 ✏️ Update **src/app/app.module.ts**